xy-tech/X2100-BIOS-EC/README.md

 	* bios_hap_0_unsafe.bin: EC is PATCHED, _NOT RECOMMENDED_
 	* BIOS is properly configured with sensible power levels (15W fallback).
 	* CPU C states are enabled with options of promotion and demotion.
 Enables better power savings.
 	* CSM completely disabled to avoid screen tearing.
-This will not allow BIOS (non UEFI) OS to boot.
-Reenable this option to use BIOS OS.
+This will not allow BIOS (non UEFI) OS to boot. *Reenable this option to use BIOS OS*.
 	* RAM is set to 2666MHz all the time to reduce screen tearing.
 	* IGP is set to 1GB for higher intel GVT-G resolutions.
 	* CPU microcode is updated.